jfreboud/jfreboud.github.io/_posts/2021-08-13-backward-pass.markdown

 $ \frac{dz}{dx} $ where we used a partial derivative $ \frac{\partial z}{\partial x} $ in the
 previous paragraphs.
 It used to work until now because the $ layers $ considered produced only 1 variable.
-Hence, the variable we were considering the impact on $ Loss $ was targeted on this unique output variable.
+Hence, the variable we were considering the impact on $ Loss $ was targeting this unique output variable.
 [back to paragraph](#remark-back)